 If you’d rather enjoy the sight from afar, many prefer to hang out at Mag’s Park on the rooftop of the Shibuya 109-2 department store.
 Grab a drink, grab a seat, and watch the organized chaos below!
 Great for relaxing and taking in a real sense of the busy daily life for many who live in Tokyo, Shibuya Crossing does the trick.
 The best times to watch the crossing from above are on Friday and Saturday nights!

-Best things to do in Tokyo #3 – Anime shopping at Akihabara
+Activity #3 – Anime shopping at Akihabara

 Are you a fan of anime?
 Do you love printed pictures, clothes, figurines, merchandise, DVDs, CDs, and even themed food that showcases your favorite shows or characters?
 Then Akihabara may very well be an otaku paradise for you!
 One of the must-see stores to visit is Laox Asobit City!
 They have it all: magazines, comics, phone cases, figurines, mugs, stationary sets, bento boxes, chopsticks, and even more goods and merchandise branded with popular anime characters.